Empiricism (album)

-Empiricism is the fifth studio album by Norwegian heavy metal band Borknagar.
+Empiricism is the fifth studio album by Norwegian progressive metal band Borknagar.
 It is their first studio album to feature Vintersorg frontman Andreas Hedlund on vocals and Jan Erik "Tyr" Tiwaz on bass.
 It was also the last album to feature Jens F. Ryland on guitar until his return to the band in 2010.

 The album was recorded at Fagerborg Studio and Toproom Studio during June and July 2001, and was mixed and produced by the band and Børge Finstad.